Genivia/ugrep/README.md

             Ignore files and directories matching the globs in each FILE that is encountered in recursive searches.
 The default FILE is `.gitignore'.
-Matching files and directories located in the directory of the FILE and in subdirectories below are ignored.
+Matching files and directories located in the directory of the FILE and in subdirectories are ignored.
+When FILE is a full pathname, FILE is read ahead of the recursive search and globs are globally applied to ignore files and directories.
+When FILE is a `-', standard input is read.
-            Globbing syntax is the same as the --exclude-from=FILE gitignore syntax, but files and directories are excluded instead of only files.
-Directories are specifically excluded when the glob ends in a `/'.
-Files and directories explicitly specified as command line arguments are never ignored.
-This option may be repeated to specify additional files.
+            Globbing is the same as for --exclude-from=FILE, except that --ignore-files excludes files and also directories when globs match.
+This option may be repeated.
-            See also related option --exclude-from for a global set of exclusions.
     -g GLOBS, --glob=GLOBS
             Search only files whose name matches the specified comma-separated list of GLOBS, same as --include='glob' for each `glob' in GLOBS.